IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 frontends directly.
 A frontend can provide a menu by adding a panel that extends [`MainMenuPanel`](TTIVI_INDIGO_API) to its panels.

-#### Process bar panels
+#### Process panels

-Frontends can visualize ongoing processes in the UI using process bar panels, which can be created by adding a panel that extends [`ProcessBarPanel`](TTIVI_INDIGO_API) to the frontend's panels.
+Frontends can visualize ongoing processes in the UI using process panels, which can be created by adding a panel that extends [`ProcessPanel`](TTIVI_INDIGO_API) to the frontend's panels.
 This can be used, for example, to show an ongoing audio streaming process or during a phone call.
-The process bar panel's metadata is used by the system UI to determine the priority of when to show certain process bar panels.
+The process panel's metadata is used by the system UI to determine the priority of when to show certain process panels.
 For example, an ongoing phone call has a higher priority than streaming media.
-When both these frontends provide a process bar panel at the same time, the process bar for phone calls will be shown instead of the one for media.
+When both these frontends provide a process panel at the same time, the process panel for phone calls will be shown instead of the one for media.

 #### Task panels